bkimminich/kata-tcg/README.md

 ## <a name="AdvancedVariations"/> Advanced Variations

-When the normal game rules have become too easy/boring you might consider adding some additional rules like those described below:
+When the normal game rules have become too easy/boring you might consider adding some additional rules like those described below.
+Some of them will increase the complexity of the game significantly, so you might not want to use all extra rules at once:

 1. Let Mana cost and damage dealt be different from each other thus making cheap powerful, expensive mediocre or entirely useless cards possible.
 This can add a whole new layer of play strategy as some cards might not be desired to be ever played, but eventually have to in order to free your hand for better cards.
 2. Introduce a _Healing_ card type that restores a given amount of Health on the active player.
 Can be done with Mana cost equal to healing amount or independent for each other (see above).
+Alternatively to a new card type the player might just choose to play any card either for damaging his opponent or healing himself.
 3. Introduce _Card Drawer_ cards that cost Mana but don't do any damage.
 Instead they let you draw a given number of cards from your deck.
 Those cards can be used in the current turn or later on (just as if normally drawn at the beginning of the active player's turn).
 4. Let players choose to play cards either as immediate damage _Spells_ (same as cards generally worked in the [Basic Gameplay](#BasicGameplay) rules) or as _Minions_ that are put on the board instead.
     * Minions might use the mana cost of their card as Health and Damage value.
 Health has to be tracked when they receive damage.
-    * A Minion would _sleep_ in the turn it was but on the board.
+    * A Minion will _sleep_ in the turn it was put on the board.
-    * Starting from the next turn a Minion can be used to deal damage to the opponent player or an opponent Minion.
+    * In any subsequent turn a Minion can be used to deal damage to the opponent player or an opponent Minion.
     * A Minion fighting another Minion will result in them dealing their damage value to each other simultaneously.
 Sleeping Minions will defend themselves in the same way when attacked by another Minion.
     * Players can choose to play a Spell against a Minion.
 The attacked Minion will not defend itself in this case, thus the attacking player receives no damage from it.
     * When a Minions health drops to or below zero it is removed from the board.